Thomas Gold: Dispute nearly forgotten

-The Deep Hot Biosphere
+"Deep Hot Biosphere" theory

 In a 1992 paper, "The Deep, Hot Biosphere", Gold first suggested that microbial life is widespread in the porosity of the crust of the Earth, down to depths of several kilometers, where rising temperatures finally set a limit.
 The subsurface life obtains its energy not from photosynthesis but from chemical sources in fluids migrating upwards through the crust.
 The mass of the deep biosphere may be comparable to that of the surface biosphere.
 Subsurface life may be widespread on other bodies in the solar system and throughout the universe, even on worlds unaccompanied by other stars.